 The internet is full of great research data.
-This blog lists research four questions to address when considering Infectious Disease Diagnostics market potential.
-I show how publicly posted research and reports can help analyse and build answers for activities like developing a new PoC Assay.
+This blog shows how to research four questions one should address when considering Infectious Disease Diagnostics market potential by using public information.
+I explain how publicly posted research and reports can help analyse and build answers for activities like developing a new PoC Assay.

 - Who will buy my technology and who are my competitors?